Last Updated on Aug 19, 2020

 Solution 3: Verify Your Apple ID

 The first check on your mobile, is there any pending Apple ID verification under the settings app, Apple ID is one of the necessary factors that you should know while restoring a backup from iCloud.
 Or else if you receive a message like sign in with multiple IDs then don’t get panic.
 Somehow Logout Apple ID for iCloud and login Apple ID also works.
 So First Go to the Settings App > Profile name > Sign Out. hard Reboot your iPhone and Sign in again, Go to the Settings app > Sign in with Apple ID [Where is Profile name].

-Because of it might be a reason that you have purchased music tracks, movies or apps with different Apple IDs.
+Because it might be a reason that you have purchased music tracks, movies, or apps with different Apple IDs.
 Make sure that all of your Apple ID gets verified.

-This policy of Apple prevents your data safety and allow the only owner to restore the data.
+This policy of Apple prevents your data safe and allow the only owner to restore the data.

 Solution 4: Check Storage of your iPhone

-There you will find Storage option and complete detail of storage usage.
+There you will find Storage options and complete detail of storage usage.